“Where I Live” is a new and unique art photography exhibit featuring the work of three diverse photographers; Robin Apple, Lynne Auld, and Tim Scott.

-The Main Gallery, located at 1018 Main Street in Redwood City, will be hosting a free opening reception with the artists on Saturday, March 22nd, from 6:30 to 8:30 p.m.
+This exhibit opens Wednesday, July 2nd at The Main Gallery, and runs through Sunday, August 3rd.
+The Main Gallery, located at 1018 Main Street in Redwood City, will be hosting a free opening reception with the artists on Saturday, July 5th, from 5:00 to 7:00 p.m.

-Here is a small sampling of what you will find at The Main Gallery’s Ornate exhibit:
+Here is some background about the artists and a small descriptive sampling of what you will find at The Main Gallery’s “Where I Live” exhibit.

-The Main Gallery, an artists’ cooperative with some 20 members, showcases the work of some of the best local talent in the Bay Area.
+The Main Gallery, an artists’ cooperative with some 23 members, showcases the work of some of the best local talent in the Bay Area.
 The Gallery is located at 1018 Main Street at the corner of Main and Middlefield in the historic yellow Victorian Cottage in Redwood City.
 The Main Gallery is open Wednesday through Sunday from 10:00 am to 3:00 pm.
-For more information, please visit our website at www.themaingallery.org or call The Main Gallery at (650) 701-1018.